Ken Hechler

-Kenneth William Hechler (September 20, 1914 – December 10, 2016) was an American politician.
+Kenneth William Hechler (September 20, 1914 – December 10, 2016) was a liberal American politician.
 A member of the Democratic Party, he represented West Virginia's 4th congressional district in the U.S. House of Representatives from 1959 to 1977 and was West Virginia Secretary of State from 1985 to 2001.

 Biography

 Early life and military service

 Of German-American descent, Hechler was born in Roslyn, New York, on September 20, 1914, to Charles Henry and Catherine Elizabeth (Hauhart) Hechler.
 He held a BA from Swarthmore College, and an MA and PhD from Columbia University in history and government.
 Hechler served on the faculty of Columbia University, Princeton University, and Barnard College in the years leading up to World War II.

 Hechler held a series of minor appointed positions in the federal civil service until he was drafted into the United States Army during World War II in July, 1942.
 After graduation from Armored Force Officer Candidate School, he was assigned as a combat historian in the European Theater of Operations.
 Hechler helped chronicle the liberation of France, the 1944 Normandy invasion, Battle of the Bulge, and entrance into Nazi Germany.
 He was attached to the 9th Armored Division when an armored and infantry task force, part of Combat Command B, unexpectedly captured the Ludendorff Bridge spanning the Rhine River during the Battle of Remagen.
 He interviewed both U.S. and German soldiers involved at the time.
 He was awarded a Bronze Star and 5 battle stars.
 He returned after the war twice to interview Germans who took part in the battle.
 He found Captain Willi Bratge, whom a German military court had sentenced to death in absentia because he had been captured, and spent a week with him in the Remagen area learning about details of the battle.
 In 1957 he published the book The Bridge at Remagen: The Amazing Story of March 7, 1945, which was adapted into a film in 1969.

 After the war ended, he was assigned to interview many of the defendants prior to the Nuremberg Trials, including Hermann Göring.
 (Hechler recorded him making a delusional offer to join the American side and "knock hell out of the Russians.")